 This mobility changes how we approach writer's block:

 I've started stories while waiting for coffee, refined blog posts on bus rides, and captured dialogue ideas while people-watching in parks.
 The AI keyboard makes these brief writing sessions valuable by helping expand and organize thoughts quickly.
+One writer I know swears her best ideas come during her morning commute, typing into her phone while standing on the train—something that would've been nearly impossible with traditional writing tools.

 The best AI keyboards for mobile writing include features specifically designed for on-the-go creativity: